softwaremill/mqperf/README.md

 cluster_name      = get_env("CLUSTER_NAME")
 ```

-In the `terraform/live/_envcommon/storage.hcl` you can define the values of the global variables: persistent volume capacity and preferred storage class.
+In the `terraform/live/_envcommon/storage.hcl` you can define the values of the global variables: persistent volume capacity and preferred storage class for the [AWS EKS](https://aws.amazon.com/eks/).
+The [GCP](https://cloud.google.com/kubernetes-engine) configuration supports for now only the standard Storage Class.
 These variables will be applied to every MQ service.
 For the values, pass the name of the storage class and the size of the storage expressed as a Kubernetes resource quantity:
 ```
 inputs = {
   storage_class = "mqperf-storageclass"
   storage_size  = "20Gi"
 }
 ```
+If you don't define these variables, the default values will be passed:
+- The **storage_class** variable has a default value `standard`.
+- The **storage_size** variable has a default value `20Gi`.
 ## Using python script
 `terraform\script.py` provides an automated way of performing terragrunt actions against configuration stored in json file:
 #### Command